PervasiveUrbanism/VL.AxiDraw/README.md

 ## Limitations

 * This is a patch-based tool, not a compiled library
-* IDraw support requires manual config changes and scaling
+* iDraw support requires manual config changes and scaling

-## For Use With

-[vvvv gamma](https://vvvv.org) - the visual live-programming environment for .NET

 ## Credits